shrpadma2/Sales_Insights/README.md

 Based on the dashbaords insights, I have made some conclusions and recommendation that Sales Marketing team should/can consider making a sales strategy.

 #### # Conclusions
-- Sales were rapidly decreasing in 2020 compared to 2019 by around 57.7%.
+- Sales were rapidly decreasing in 2020 compared to 2019	.
 - Highest revenue generated from Markets such as Delhi NCR, Mumbai, Ahmedabad, Bhopal, Nagpur, and so on.
 - Highest quantities sold in the Market such as Delhi NCR, Mumbai, Nagpur, Kochi, Ahmedabad, and so on.
 - Majority of the sales were takes place in the month of January followed by November and March.